skit-ai/skit-pipelines/CONTRIBUTING.md

 6. The pipeline name on kubeflow should be exactly the same as the file name and function name of the pipeline.
 We can normalize kebab-cased-names to snake_cased_names.

 **Do not** create tags for development and testing purposes.

+## Breaking changes

+- Changing schema of pipelines or components.
+- Server code changes: Things that modify the APIs, slack command parsing etc.